ayushkumarshah/Linear_Feature_Engineering_Matlab/README.md

 `analysis.mlx` contains the code and the outputs of the data analysis.
 The file has also been converted to pdf and html versions, for easy access.
 They can be found in the same folder.

-### Code structure

-#### get_predictions()

-Get the test predictions and write it to a file

-- calls the function `train()` to train the training data
-- reads the test data
-- calculates the predictions on test data using the trained model
-- writes the prediction to the file `predictions.txt`

-#### train()

-Train the data to different models and find the best model

-- reads the training data
-- reads the optional parameters `orders` and `K` if passed
-- fits different polynomial and custom models to the training data using K-fold cross validation
-- finds the best model with least validation error
-- trains the whole training data using the best model to calculate the training error.

 License: [MIT](https://github.com/ayushkumarshah/Linear_Feature_Engineering_Matlab/blob/master/LICENSE)